Preliminary analysis of phytochemicals and in vitro free radical scavenging activity of Dhanwantaram Kashayam

 Hydrogen peroxide scavenging activity of DK

 Hydrogen peroxide is nonreactive and unstable, but at high concentrations it is toxic to living cells.
 Certain cellular metabolic processes change H2O2 into hydroxyl radicals; which comes under the harmful group free radicals.
-Effective removal of H2Ois important to maintain cellular health and normal functions.
+Effective removal of H2O2 is important to maintain cellular health and normal functions.
 Therefore, the H2O2 scavenging effects of DK was evaluated and he results are shown in Figure 4.
 DK was found to have strong scavenging capacity with an IC50 of 57.9 ± 3.15 μg/ml, but was higher than standard ascorbic acid which was 35.8 ± 2.76 μg/ml.
 The H2O2 scavenging ability of DK was dose dependent which increased with increasing dose.

 Nitric-oxide radical scavenging activity of DK